Calorimetry Methods and Modes

 An isoperibol calorimeter is one where the surrounding jacket is maintained at a constant temperature while the temperature of the bomb and bucket rise as heat is released by the combustion.
 The Model 6400 and 6200 Calorimeters are true isoperibol calorimeters.
 In these implementations, a water jacket, maintained at a fixed temperature, completely surrounds the combustion bomb and its ‘bucket’.
 A microprocessor-based controller monitors both the temperature of the bucket and the jacket and performs the necessary heat leak corrections that result from differences in these two temperatures.
-These corrections are applied continuously throughout a test rather than as a final correction base on pre and post test measurements.
+These corrections are applied continuously throughout a test rather than as a final correction based on pre and post test measurements.

 Continuously Compensated Calorimetry

 The Parr 6100 and 6050 Calorimeters take advantage of the real time, continuously corrected method developed by Parr in its implementation of the isoperibol method.
 No attempt is made in the Model 6100 or 6050 Calorimeter to establish the constant jacket temperature required for isoperibol calorimetry.
 Instead, the temperature of the jacket is continuously monitored and real time heat leak corrections are applied based upon the temperature difference between the bucket and the actual temperature of the jacket.
 While this method is not truly an isoperibol method, its real time correction procedure achieves the same purpose with nearly equal results.
 What it can not do is match the temperature uniformity of a circulating water jacket.